About Bethany Webster

 A bit about me personally

-My curiosity and devotion is to what becomes possible when we live from that place.
+My curiosity and devotion are to what becomes possible when we live from that place.

 ____________________________________________________________________